Academic Calendar

 3 Credits Weekly (3-0-0)

 This is an introductory course in human anatomy for the health sciences.
-It provides students the opportunity to gain anatomical knowledge of human tissues, organs, and major organ systems in terms of its structures, the related anatomical terminology and how these structures relate to function.
+Foundational anatomical knowledge of human tissues, organs, and major organ systems is explored.
+Anatomical structures, functions, and terminology are learned alongside the interconnectedness and interrelationships of body systems.

 Prerequisites: Biology 30.